MeihaoC/hw-6650/hw7/hw7_report.md

 - Queue grows faster than it can drain
 - Later customers timeout waiting

-**The only solution: Stop making customers wait in the HTTP connection.**
 ---

 ## Phase 3: The Async Solution